Artificial Intelligence

 Considerations when using AI tools

-When we are doing any research online, we need to think critically about the sources we use and if we want to build our research off these sources.
+When we are doing any research online, we need to think critically about the sources we use and whether we want to build our work on the information they provide.
+This means going beyond surface details and considering the source’s credibility, accuracy, and potential biases.
 Some questions we ask ourselves are:

 - How relevant is this to my research?